isomerpages/moe-meetoh/_experience-at-mts/ICT in Education.md

 Our CW education focuses on building our students as responsible digital learners.
 There are 3 main principles that guide our students’ decision-making and anchor their well-being:

-· Respect for self and others.<br>
+·&nbsp;Respect for self and others.<br>
-· Safe and responsible use.<br>
+·&nbsp;Safe and responsible use.<br>
-· Positive peer influence.
+·&nbsp;Positive peer influence.

 Through our CW lessons integrated within our curriculum, our students get to:

-·      Sense – Identify possible online risks and protect themselves.<br>
+·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sense – Identify possible online risks and protect themselves.<br>
-·      Think – Analyse, evaluate and reflect on a situation based on the CW principles<br>
+·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Think – Analyse, evaluate and reflect on a situation based on the CW principles<br>
-·      Act – Take actions to keep safe and be a positive influence online.
+·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Act – Take actions to keep safe and be a positive influence online.

-The CW lessons cover the issues associated with ethical, legal, safe and responsible use of ICT in alignment with Character & Citizenship Education (CCE) in MTS.
+The CW lessons cover the issues associated with ethical, legal, safe and responsible use of ICT in alignment with Character &amp; Citizenship Education (CCE) in MTS.
 Students get to discuss and reflect on these issues related to being a safe, responsible and respectful user of technology.

 | Coverage 	| Activities 	|
 |---	|---	|